Butyrate Supplements & Gut Health

 Excess glucose circulating in your bloodstream triggers excess insulin, which can lead to excess fat storage.
 (Insulin is a fat storage hormone.)
 This increases your risk of developing type 2 diabetes and encourages weight gain.
 And research indicates that butyrate may improve glucose metabolism.25

-According to several studies, butyrate ulcerative colitis benefits are many.
+According to several studies, this postbiotic when it comes to ulcerative colitis has many benefits.
 Ulcerative colitis is one of two forms of inflammatory bowel disease (IBD).
 The other is Crohn’s disease.

-It occurs when your colon and/or rectum become inflamed, creating sores on the lining of your colon.
+It occurs when the colon and/or rectum become inflamed, creating sores on the lining of your colon.
 It can be extremely painful.

 Symptoms of ulcerative colitis include: